Triggers, Inner Child, and Nervous-System Dysregulation: How to Calm the Body When Your Mind Feels Out of Control

 💞 Triggers and Co-Regulation: Healing Through Relationship

-When you love someone who’s also dysregulated, your steadiness becomes their lesson.
-If you remain calm, honest, and consistent, their nervous system slowly learns safety through you.
+When you love someone whose nervous system is also tender or reactive, your steadiness becomes their lesson.If you remain calm, honest, and consistent, their body slowly begins to learn safety through yours.

-This is called co-regulation—the process by which one stable system helps another find equilibrium.Even silence can communicate safety when it’s grounded in love rather than withdrawal.
+This is co-regulation — the sacred process where one stable system helps another find equilibrium.
+Even silence can communicate safety when it’s rooted in love rather than withdrawal.

 “Each time they revisit your words and feel steadiness instead of chaos, their body learns that love doesn’t always leave.”